These are my comments on my short story Edmund. Spoiler alert: if you intend to read the story, please do so first.

 He seemed hungry for more.
 ‘Let’s do sevenths now,’ Evie said, and Stephen nodded and chortled as if he had been promised a chocolate.

-Or, as Edmund put it, the interpretation of musical intervals, taught to him by Pythagoras before his earthly life, is “one of the happiest stories and it’s about numbers, and shapes, and music, all together.
+Or, as Edmund put it, his understanding of musical intervals, taught to him by Pythagoras before his earthly life, is “one of the happiest stories and it’s about numbers, and shapes, and music, all together.
 It’s such a happy story because the music and the shapes and the numbers all understand each other so well.”

 What a universe God has placed us in!
 How wonderful that, among us, we have experience of such different parts!

 - Holroyd, Stuart, 1976, Mysteries of the Inner Self.
 London: Aldus Books